jimmoffitt/leaving-x/README.md

 ## Overview

-The `leaving_x.py` script reads from a downloaded Twitter archive, then posts the content to Bluesky using its API.
+The `leaving_x.py` script reads from a downloaded Twitter archive, and then posts the content to Bluesky using its API.
 The script manages authentication, posts on a configured interval, and handles various media types.

 The `leaving_x.py` depends on two classes:
 * TweetArchiveParser: Parses Twitter archive data.